HHSAPCompSci2020/capstone-project-hbb/README.md

 Encrypt game data so that players can not inspect code and change values to cheat.
 *   Tutorial: \
 Implement a tutorial video at the opening screen.
 If the player does not interact with the opening screen for more than 10 seconds, then it will play the tutorial video.
 Additionally, players can watch the tutorial video in the options menu.
-*   Online Battle Mode: \
-Players make a team composition and play against other player’s team compositions for glory! (and in game currency).
-Players will not face a loss in currency for participating (for now) \

 **Stretch Features**: